LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 You might find it useful to review the String methods listed in the chapter.

-When this task is completed, you're done!
+When this task is completed, you're ready to submit your assignment.

 ## Sanity Check